 It is becoming more and more popular to veganise fish-based dishes.
 You can get loads of vegan fish substitutes but there are also some great plant-based seasonings that can help to achieve a similar taste.
 Here are some great ways to veganise fish in your dishes:

-- Try out using seaweed in your stocks and sauces to create a fishy taste
+- Flavour: try out using seaweed in your stocks and sauces to create a fishy taste

-- Use torn up jackfruit or crushed chickpeas and mix them in with vegan mayonnaise to create vegan tuna mayo
+- Flaky fish (like tuna): sse torn up young jackfruit or crushed chickpeas and mix them in with vegan mayonnaise

-- Batter and deep fry a banana blossom to create a vegan fish and chip dinner
+- Fried fish: batter and deep fry a banana blossom to create a vegan fish and chip dinner

-- Create a smoked salmon alternative using carrots
+- Smoked fish: create a smoked salmon alternative using carrots

 How to veganise dairy